-To establish guidelines that ensures a safe, healthy and productive drug-free work environment for the employees of the Agency.
-(Update Drug and Alcohol testing information in you plan to reflect the ability to test safety sensitive positions anytime they are performing or just about to perform job functions).
+To establish guidelines that ensure a safe, healthy and productive drug-free work environment for the employees of the Agency.
+(Update Drug and Alcohol testing information in your plan to reflect the ability to test safety sensitive positions anytime they are performing or preparing to perform job functions).